dladd/pyFormex/user/pyformex-user-meeting-10.rst

 pyFormex on Windows
 -------------------
-- Thomas Praet, a pioneer of pyFormex on Windows platform, compiled some instruction of how to get pyFormex running on Windows.. pyFormex on Windows runs slower because the compiled C-libraries are missing.
+- Thomas Praet, a pioneer of pyFormex on Windows platform, compiled some instructions of how to get pyFormex running on Windows. pyForme runs slowerx on Windows because the compiled C-libraries are missing.
 Also, some of the functionality will not be available.
 Still, the basic parts are mostly running well.
 An announcement will be made on the website and a link to the install instructions.